 Reviewed By Linda Goodman

 I became a fan of Jo Radner at the New England Modern Storytelling Festival in Windsor, Maine in 1997, when I heard her tell a story about outhouses.
 On that cold (thirty degrees), rainy September Saturday, I also fell in love with the people of Maine.
 There they stood, bare-footed and wearing shorts, listening in rapt attention to the stories being told.
 I was reminded of my own Appalachian kinfolk.
-No amount of Read the rest of this entry »
+No amount of Read more »

 I just opened my email inbox and once again found on e of those infrequent treastes of the natural world from Doug Elliot.
 Now I know that if you are like me – you have subscribed to a lot of storytellers email lists.
 I get emails newsletters about traveling, performing, book writing, and of course, telling stories.
 Doug is an artist who I have continuously looked forward to reading his newsletters since I first started getting them.
 I wanted to recommended his writings to you as I know he has yet to let me down.